alireza-aghelan/medical-image-super-resolution/README.md

 In this work, we modify the Real-Enhanced Super-Resolution Generative Adversarial Network (Real-ESRGAN) model for medical image super-resolution.
 In our proposed approach, the pre-trained generator and discriminator networks of the Real-ESRGAN model are fine-tuned using medical image datasets.

 In this project, we worked on chest X-ray and retinal images.
 We use the STARE dataset of retinal images and the Tuberculosis chest X-rays (Shenzhen) dataset for fine-tuning.
+The fine-tuned model can better preserve fine details and produce more realistic images.

 Below are the download links of chest X-ray and retinal datasets.